 We work with carefully selected partners and don’t have the ambition to expand the number of partners right now.

-It depends on the production location and products but in general, our waste comes from the Netherlands, Belgium, Germany and England.
+It depends on the production location and products.
+Our waste mostly comes from the Netherlands, Belgium, Germany and England.
+Learn how our WasteBasedBricks are made.

 You can download our sustainability document from our Download Centre.